LiF-x/lifxmod.com/index.md

 ### Client dependencies

-Every client that will use your client mods utilizing LiFx framework will be required to use YoLauncher.
+Every client will be dependent on YoLauncher for LiFx compatible client mods.

 ***